kbroman/dataorg/pages/layout.md

-The best layout for your data within in a spreadsheet is as a big rectangle with rows corresponding to the subjects and columns corresponding to variables.
+The best layout for your data within in a spreadsheet is as a big rectangle with rows corresponding to subjects and columns corresponding to variables.
 The first row should contain variable names. (*Please don't use more than one row for the variable names.*)
 Here's an example: